 See our methodology, terms apply.

-The Chase Sapphire Preferred® has a unique perk for points redemptions: If you redeem points for travel through the Chase Ultimate Rewards® portal, they're worth 25% more.
+The Chase Sapphire Preferred has a unique perk for points redemptions: If you redeem points for travel through the Chase Ultimate Rewards® portal, they're worth 25% more.
 That means the welcome bonus can be worth up to $750 when you book hotels, airfare, cruises and more directly through the travel portal.

 Chase Offers provides exclusive shopping discounts at select retailers.
 These offers typically give you a set dollar amount of cash back as a statement credit, applied to your account within 14 business days.